-In accordance with our By-laws, our Board of Directors has specified that, as of the date of our Annual Meeting, the number of directors will be eight.
-Six of our directors are non-employee directors and the Board of Directors has determined that each of the six non-employee directors has no relationship that, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each meets the objective requirement of "independence" under the NASDAQ Marketplace Rules.
-Therefore, the Board of Directors has determined that each of these six directors is, and would be, an "independent" director under the standards currently set forth in the NASDAQ Marketplace Rules.
+In accordance with our By-laws, our Board of Directors has specified that the number of directors will be ten.
+Six of our current directors are non-employee directors and nominee Mr. Hanson is also not an employee of the Company.
+The Board of Directors has determined that none of the six current non-employee directors nor Mr. Hanson has any relationship that, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each meets the objective requirement of "independence" under the NASDAQ Marketplace Rules.
+Therefore, the Board of Directors has determined that each of these six directors is, and, if elected, Mr. Hanson would be, an "independent" director under the standards currently set forth in the NASDAQ Marketplace Rules.
 Neither Richard A. Hayne nor Margaret A. Hayne is independent.
 See also "-Audit Committee" below.

 The Board of Directors currently combines the role of Chairman and the role of Chief Executive Officer.
 Richard A. Hayne currently serves in both of these positions.
 The Board of Directors believes this is the most efficient and effective leadership structure for the Company at this time.
-Mr. Hayne is the cofounder of the Company and has been its Chairman since the Company's incorporation in 1976, and as such, the Board of Directors believes that he is uniquely qualified through his experience and expertise to set the agenda for, and lead discussions of, strategic issues for the Company at the board level.
+Mr. Hayne is the co-founder of the Company and has been its Chairman since the Company's incorporation in 1976, and as such, the Board of Directors believes that he is uniquely qualified through his experience and expertise to set the agenda for, and lead discussions of, strategic issues for the Company at the board level.
 Mr. Hayne has been instrumental in the Company's historical success and is in large part responsible for the Company's substantial growth since its inception.